jinxynet/jinxynet/README.md

 # About Me
-Specializing in backend development with PHP while keeping up-to-date with Java and JavaScript.
+Specializing in backend development with Java while keeping up-to-date with JavaScript standards.
 Studying how to automate processes using Bash for *NIX and PowerShell for Windows.
 Interesed in web and software security
 🌐 https://161981890energypop-tbacw.wordpress.com/
 <br>